Kate Craig

-Kate Craig (September 15, 1947 – July 23, 2002) was a Canadian video and performance artist.
-She was a founding member of the artist-run centre the Western Front, where she supported the video and performance works of many artists while producing her own body of work.
+Kate Craig (September 15, 1947 – July 23, 2002) was a Canadian video and performance artist, costume designer, and photographer.
+She was a founding member of the artist-run centre the Western Front, in 1973, and the artists-in-residence program in 1977.
+She supported the video and performance works of many artists while producing her own body of work.
 She is known for her performances such as "Lady Brute," and for her video works.